ChrisWhealy/wasm_sha256/README.md

 The output of script will help you locate the offsets of overlapping `data` sections.

-## Developement and Production Versions
+## Development and Production Versions

 Whilst adding these modifications, I needed to implement some debug/trace functionality within the WASM module which, before optimisation, bloated the binary to an enormous 6.5Kb (🤣)